iamronen/Generativeprocess/Personal Spaces/Ronen/Wholocracy/Cards/Money/Fundamental Flow/Holding Money.md

-# Holding Money
+# Available Money
-Money that has been given by sources into the digital space and has not yet been directed to beneficiaries is held in the digital space.
+When the financial balance is positive money is available for flowing through or out of the digital space.